katiebuntic/intro-to-research-data-management-carpentries/episodes/tabular-data-collection.md

 ## Identify inconsistencies in data

-Before we can clean or analyze data, it's important to check for inconsistencies — values that don't follow a standard or expected format.
+Before we can clean or analyse data, it's important to check for inconsistencies, values that don't follow a standard or expected format.
 These might include:

 - Different spellings or formats for the same category
 - Mixed use of upper/lower case